HuijunLu/Front-End-Capstone/README.md

-# FEC-Project
+# Zion

 Overview
 ---
-F.E.C. is an E-Commerce web application built with React and Express.
+Zion is an E-Commerce web application built with React and Node.js.
 This project was designed to grow our abilities to work in teams while building, maintaining, and optimizing a fully functioning webpage using React JS.
 Each team member was responsible for a single component that interacts with and manipulates the application as a whole.
 This allowed each of us to utilize new technologies while strengthening our understanding of front-end development.

 Tech/Frameworks
 ---